IBM/kubernetes-networking/README.md

 # Kubernetes Networking Lab

-In this tutorial we'll demonstrate basic networking concepts in Kubernetes using the guestbook application.
+In this lab we'll demonstrate basic networking concepts in Kubernetes using the [guestbook application](https://github.com/IBM/guestbook).

 ## Objectives

 In this lab you'll learn:
-* how pods communicate with each other
+* How pods communicate with each other
-* how pods are exposed to the internet
+* How pods are exposed to the internet
-* how traffic between pods can be restricted
+* How traffic between pods can be restricted

 ## Prerequisites

-This tutorial assumes that the reader is familiar with basic Kubernetes concepts.
+This lab assumes that the reader is familiar with basic Kubernetes concepts.
-See the [IBM Cloud Container Service Lab](https://github.com/IBM/kube101/tree/master/workshop) for a refresher of these concepts.
+See the [IBM Cloud Kubernetes Service Lab](https://github.com/IBM/kube101/tree/master/workshop) for a refresher of these concepts.

 Before you begin, you need to install the required CLIs to manage your Kubernetes clusters.
 IBM provides an installer [here](https://clis.ng.bluemix.net/ui/home.html) to get all of these tools together.
 There are instructions for how to obtain the tools manually if desired.
-The following tools are used in this tutorial:
+The following tools are used in this lab:
 * kubectl CLI
    * `kubectl` is a command line interface for running commands against Kubernetes clusters.
 * ibmcloud CLI
    * `ibmcloud` is a command line interface for managing resources in IBM Cloud.

-This tutorial depends upon features such as an ingress controller which require a standard Kubernetes cluster.
+This lab depends upon features such as an ingress controller which require a standard Kubernetes cluster.
 In order to create a standard cluster you must have either a Pay-As-You-Go or a Subscription IBM Cloud account.
-See https://console.bluemix.net/docs/account/index.html#accounts for further information about account types.
+See https://cloud.ibm.com/docs/account/index.html#accounts for further information about account types.

 ## Download the Sample Application
-The application used in this tutorial is a simple guestbook website where users can post messages.
+The application used in this lab is a simple guestbook website where users can post messages.
 You should clone it to your workstation since you will be using some of the configuration files.

 ```console